 2003 & 2008

-The Union holds its annual conference in Jerusalem.
+The Union holds two annual conferences in Jerusalem.
 Tourism to Israel is extremely low at this time, due to the regular suicide bombings that marked the Second Intifada.
-Undeterred by the violence, the Union brings one of that year’s largest group of visitors to Israel.
+Undeterred by the violence, in 2003 the Union brings one of that year’s largest group of visitors to Israel.
 In 2008, the annual conference returns to Israel.
 The Jerusalem Post features a positive, front-page article on the conference and Union.

 A “State of the Union” survey project reveals a looming demographic challenge, projecting that by 2020, most of the Union’s founding leaders will reach retirement age.
-In response, the Union develops the K20 Program, providing funding, mentorship, and rabbinic internships to potential congregational leaders.
-To date, this program has supported the ordination and pulpit placement of 12 new rabbis.
+In response, the Union develops the K20 Program, providing yeshiva scholarships, mentorship, and rabbinic internships to potential congregational leaders.
+To date, this program has supported the ordination and pulpit placement of 15 new rabbis.